spoddutur/spark-notes/knowledge-browser.md

 <img width="300" src="https://user-images.githubusercontent.com/22542670/31139714-026644fe-a890-11e7-828a-acb7a5e2e0c2.png">

-- **Number of Vertices:** 4278235
+- **Number of Vertices:** 4,278,235
-- **Number of Edges:** 15357957
+- **Number of Edges:** 15,357,957
 - **Query by CountryId response time:** 7637ms

 ## 3. Conclusion:
-I wrote this blog to help my self understand how to make datasets searchable and the impact of data schema on search response time.
+I wrote this blog to demonstrate:
+- **How to make datasets searchable** and
+- **The impact of data schema on search response time.**
 For this, I tried different ways to structure the data and evaluated its performance.
-I hope it helps you as much it helped me.
+I hope it helps you and gives a better perspective in structuring your data for your Spark application.

 ### 3.1 Key takeouts:
 - When the nature of your data is homogenous, capturing all the information of a record in a single row gives the best performance in terms of search time.